git-mhaque/dataset-human-activity-recognition/README.md

 ReadMe
 ==========================

 This repository provides a script to create a tidy data set from the Samsung Human Activity Recognition data set.
+The original data set can be downloaded from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Following three files are privided in this repository:
 * README.md
 * run_analysis.R
 * CodeBook.md